-- 5.1 Members of the public may ask a question or make a brief statement regarding an item on the agenda during either of the two Question Periods at the meeting. - 5.2 An individual or a spokesperson for a delegation may present a brief to the Board. - 5.2.1 To be allotted time on a meeting agenda, notify the office of the Secretary-Treasurer in writing by 09:00 the Thursday prior to the Board meeting you wish to present at and include a brief description of the issue you wish to raise.
+- 5.1 Members of the public may ask a question or make a brief statement regarding an item on the agenda during either of the two Question Periods at the meeting or by emailing their questions or comments to the School District Board Meetings email account in advance of the question period. - 5.2 An individual or a spokesperson for a delegation may present a brief to the Board. - 5.2.1 To be allotted time on a meeting agenda, notify the office of the Secretary-Treasurer in writing by 09:00 the Thursday prior to the Board meeting you wish to present at and include a brief description of the issue you wish to raise.
 Briefs are usually heard during the first hour of the public meeting that begins at 19:00.
 The content of a brief presented in public should be public in nature.
-Complaints or concerns that identify an individual student, parent, or employee, or deal with the purchase of land or with legal issues will be directed by the Chairperson to a closed meeting of the Board. - 5.2.2 Persons presenting a brief will be called to the presenters' table, asked to introduce themselves and members of their delegation then given a maximum of 10 minutes to make their presentation.
-The Chair may limit the number of delegations and questions at a meeting unless otherwise directed by the Board. - 5.2.3 Trustees will listen to the presentation and may ask questions of the presenter or staff regarding data, policy, Board direction or other relevant matters. - 5.2.4 The Board may refer the matter to staff or an appropriate committee for further discussion or to prepare a response. - 5.2.5 The Board will not answer a brief at the meeting where it is presented.
+Complaints or concerns that identify an individual student, parent, or employee, or deal with the purchase of land or with legal issues will not be heard during a public meeting and will be directed by the Chairperson to the appropriate venue or process. be directed by the Chairperson to a closed meeting of the Board. - 5.2.2 Persons presenting a brief will be called to the presenters' table, asked to introduce themselves and members of their delegation then given a maximum of 10 minutes total to make their presentation.
+The Chair may limit the number of delegations and questions at a meeting unless otherwise directed by the Board. - 5.2.3 Trustees will listen to the presentation and may ask questions of the presenter or staff regarding data, policy, Board direction or other relevant matters. - 5.2.4 The Board may refer the matter to staff or an appropriate committee for further discussion or to prepare a response. - 5.2.5 The Board will not respond to answer a brief at the meeting where it is presented.
 Delegations will be acknowledged in writing soon after the meeting and informed of any process whereby their brief may be considered further, and whether their attendance may be requested at subsequent committee meetings. - 5.2.6 The Board Chairperson in consultation with the Superintendent will provide a response to the brief within 60 days of its presentation to the Board.